Carbon neutrality/climate change action

 Indicator targets and progress

-The target values (target levels) and actual values for fiscal 2023 for each indicator are as follows:
+The target values (target levels) and actual results for fiscal 2024 for each indicator are as follows:

 Indicator 1